coffinxp/payloads/README.md

-this payload list contains all payloads used in bug hunting..some are my personal and some are from public..i hope this will help you in bug hunting jurney..
+This payload list includes all the payloads I use during bug hunting.
+Some are my own, while others are gathered from public sources and community contributions.

-⚠️ **Disclaimer**: The content in this repository is for educational and informational purposes only; the authors hold no responsibility for misuse.
-Ensure proper authorization before use, act responsibly at your own risk, and comply with all legal and ethical guidelines. 🚀